brainlife/docs/docs/careers/jobs.md

 ## Location

-We are physically located at [Indiana University Bloomington](https://www.indiana.edu/).
-We prefer local candidates, but we are also open to hiring those who can only work remotely.
-We accomodate great talents from anywhere!
+brainlife.io team are distributed across multiple institusions including [Indiana University Bloomington](https://www.indiana.edu/){target=_blank}, [University of Texas](https://utexas.edu){target=_blank}.
+We are open to hiring with those with great talents and who can only work remotely.

 ## Openings